- Traditional Undergraduate

 Application for the Tuition Exchange Program does not guarantee acceptance into participating schools or ensure a scholarship.
 Approval must be granted by the accepting institution.
 For more information about eligibility and other plan features, please contact the Human Resources Department.

 ALL Undergraduate students are required to file the FAFSA each year before they can receive Tuition Exchange – no exceptions.
-Any federal or state grant the student is eligible to receive will impact the amount of the Tuition Exchange scholarship.
+Any federal or state grant or EU funds the student is eligible to receive will impact the amount of the Tuition Exchange scholarship.
 The total value of these awards will not exceed the cost of tuition.
 Students must reapply to the Human Resources Office each year to establish eligibility for the benefit and must file the FAFSA each year to receive the award.